Air Conditioner Repair Checklist

 - The first step is looking at your air filter.
 Get a new one if it’s soiled.

-- Then ensure the vents are clear across your home.
+- Make sure the vents are open across your home.

 - If you’re still not getting enough chilled air, you should have your ductwork inspected by a specialist like Oak Grove Heating & Air Conditioning.
 Your duct system may need to be fixed or rejoined in difficult spots like your attic, basement or crawl space.